 New directors receive detailed letters of appointment and participate in an induction program to familiarise them with Perpetual’s business and management team.

 Operations of the board

-For information on our Operations of the Board, see the current Corporate Responsibility Statement.
+For information on our Operations of the Board, see the current Corporate Responsibility and Sustainability Report.